 Buyer makes the following representations as of the date of this Agreement and at all times throughout this Agreement:

 Buyer represents and warrants to NASSCO that Buyer has not been suspended, disciplined or disbarred by, or prohibited from contracting with, any federal, state or local governmental agency.
-In the event Buyer has been so suspended, disbarred, disciplined or prohibited from contracting with any governmental agency, it shall immediately notify the NASSCO of same and the reasons therefore together with any relevant facts or information requested by NASSCO.
+In the event Buyer has been so suspended, disbarred, disciplined or prohibited from contracting with any governmental agency, it shall immediately notify NASSCO of same and the reasons therefore together with any relevant facts or information requested by NASSCO.
 Any such suspension, debarment, discipline or prohibition may result in the termination or suspension of this Agreement.

-No document or instrument furnished or to be furnished by the Buyer to the NASSCO in connection with this Agreement contains or will contain any untrue statement of material fact or omits or will omit a material fact necessary to make the statements contained therein not misleading, under the circumstances under which any such statement shall have been made.
+No document or instrument furnished or to be furnished by the Buyer to NASSCO in connection with this Agreement contains or will contain any untrue statement of material fact or omits or will omit a material fact necessary to make the statements contained therein not misleading, under the circumstances under which any such statement shall have been made.

 Buyer is and intends to remain, and after Delivery shall remain, in compliance with all U.S. export laws and regulations with respect to the Property.